U.N. says Yemen crisis negotiations to resume Monday

-UNITED NATIONS (Reuters) - Negotiations aimed at resolving the crisis in Yemen are set to resume on Monday and will be brokered by the U.N. envoy to the country, Jamal Benomar, the United Nations said.
+UNITED NATIONS, Feb 8 (Reuters) - Negotiations aimed at resolving the crisis in Yemen are set to resume on Monday and will be brokered by the U.N. envoy to the country, Jamal Benomar, the United Nations said.

 The Gulf Cooperation Council on Saturday accused Shi‘ite Houthi rebels of staging a coup in Yemen.